Ohio Democrats State Logo

 In 1981, while pursuing a doctorate in urban planning and development finance at MIT, she was recruited by the Lucas County Democratic Party to run for Congress against a first-term Republican.
 Although she was outspent by a 3-to-1 margin, Kaptur parlayed a strong economic message during the 1982 recession to stage a nationally-recognized upset.

 In Washington, Kaptur fought vigorously to win a seat on the House Appropriations Committee.
-Today she is the ranking member on the Energy and Water Appropriations Subcommittee, which is appropriate given that the Ninth District hugs the Lake Erie coastline from Cleveland to Toledo.
+Today she serves as the first woman to Chair the influential House Appropriations Subcommittee on Energy and Water Development, which she considers an honor given the Ninth District stretches much of the southern Lake Erie coastline.

 Congresswoman Kaptur is widely credited with bringing back federal dollars to partner with local communities on crucial transportation and infrastructure projects:

-• The I-280 Veterans’ Glass City Skyway, which is the the largest bridge project in Ohio’s history
+• The I-280 Veterans’ Glass City Skyway, which is the largest bridge project in Ohio’s history

 • Toledo’s Farmers’ Market, which has expanded substantially with assistance secured by Congresswoman Kaptur